Veerappan: Kidnapping of Rajkumar

 and visited the forest several times for videotaped discussions.
 Veerappan demanded justice for Tamil Nadu in the Cauvery Water dispute, as well as making Tamil the second official language of Karnataka and the release of certain Tamil political prisoners jailed in Tamil Nadu.
 Rajkumar was held for 108 days and finally released without harm in November 2000.
-A police official later suggested that 20 crore rupees had been paid by Karnataka government for his release.
+A police official later revealed that 20 crore rupees had been paid by Karnataka government for his release.

 Kidnapping of Nagappa

 On 25 August 2002, Veerappan abducted H. Nagappa, a former minister of Karnataka, from his village in Kamagere, Chamarajanagar district.
 Nagappa had been a minister for Agricultural Marketing from 1996 to 1999.
 The Joint Special task forces of Karnataka and Tamil Nadu worked with the Kerala police to help release Nagappa.